circuscode/unmus/readme.md

 ## WordPress Core

-Following standard features of the WordPress Core will be manipulated or extended.
+Following standard features of the WordPress Core are manipulated or extended.

 * Archives
 * Comment Form